EROAM: Event-based Camera Rotational Odometry and Mapping in Real-time: Methodology

 \subsection{Event Spherical Representation}

 In event-based rotational motion estimation, the choice of event representation is crucial for both accuracy and computational efficiency.
-We propose a spherical representation of events, which offers two significant advantages over traditional pixel-plane approaches: 1) Simplification of rotational motion formula, and 2) Enhanced spatial resolution and continuous mapping.
+We propose a spherical representation of events, which offers two significant advantages over traditional pixel-plane approaches: 1) Simplification of rotational motion formula, and 2) \begin{revisedtextblockCR}Enhanced spatial resolution and mapping within a continuous domain.\end{revisedtextblockCR}